Complete Guide To Dog Medicines

-This is a complete guide to dog medicines including products you can buy online to help your dog, natural therapies and treatments.
+This is a complete guide to including products you can buy online to help your dog, natural therapies and treatments.
 If you suspect there is anything wrong with your dog or they become unwell then the best thing to do is take them to the vets to get checked up.
 However, there are some minor issues that you can solve at home using a wide range of medicines that you can buy yourself.

-Dog medicines are usually a lot more expensive at the vets, you pay a premium for products and it can get very costly.
+Dog medicines are usually a lot more expensive at the vet's, you pay a premium for products and it can get very costly.
 There are ways you can save money, you just need to know what medicines you can buy without a prescription and how they can help specific medical conditions.

 Giving your dog medicines

 Some dogs may not particularly enjoy being given medicine.
-They might not like having to to swallow a tablet or have something sprayed or rubbed on their skin.
+They might not like having to swallow a tablet or have something sprayed or rubbed on their skin.
 The last thing you want to do is put them off completely by frightening them, cornering them or forcing them to take something when they are clearly very distressed.

 You need to build up their trust.
-Be gentle and calm and reassure them with a few tasty treats, so that they realise the medicine isn’t so scary.
+Be gentle and calm and reassure them with a few tasty treats, so that they realize the medicine isn’t so scary.
 Make sure you read the instructions on the label and follow the manufacturer’s guidelines very carefully.
 If you aren’t sure, contact the pet shop or online pet store for advice.
 You should ring up your vet before giving your dog a new medication.

 Getting dogs to swallow tablets

-This can be a difficult task, because your dog always spits out the tablets.
+This can be a difficult task because your dog always spits out the tablets.
 Most tablets don’t taste that nice, and dogs seem to know that they aren’t real food.
 There are a few different ways to feed your dog tablets, different things work for different dogs.

 -Cover the tablet in a tasty food such as peanut butter, honey or cream cheese (make sure they don’t choke on it though).